|

 XPath 1.0, or Java Specification Requests (JSR's) with a status of

+"Final Release", such as JAXP.
 The Xalan-Java 2 team will support use of public interfaces, and will

+attempt to fix severe bugs in such interfaces.
 A particular version of a public interface will be supported for all

 the maintenance drops of a particular version and release of Xalan-Java 2